About the course

 Modifying state (terraform state rm, terraform state mv - use with caution).

-Importing existing resources into Terraform state (terraform import).
+Importing existing resources into Terraform state (terraform import via the command line and Terraform code).

 Lab: Configuring remote state, inspecting state, importing a resource.